 #Self and #Base

-The #Self keyword provides a way to refer to the specific instance of the class that owns the block of code in which it is used.
-It resembles an object handle, except it cannot explicitly be assigned a different object. #Self is most useful for passing the current object instance to other objects, methods, etc. that require its services.
+#Self is available to refer to the instance of the class that owns the block of code in which it is used.
+It shows as an object reference, but you cannot change which object it references. #Self is most useful for passing the current object instance to other objects, methods, etc. that require its services.

 You use #Base to call methods and properties in the parent class from a child class.
 This is necessary only when you overrode a procedure in your child class.
 Without #Base, you will call the procedure in the child class, and not the one in the parent class.